dododogame/dododo-wiki/beatmap-spec.md

 ```text
 condition1 ? value1 : condition2 ? value2 : ... : elseValue
 ```
-All variables set by the gamer in preferences can be used in the math expressions:
+All variables set by the gamer in preferences can be used in the math expressions (they are also independent of x, so they can also be used in expressions without x):

 | Variable                 | Meaning                                      | Type     | Default                                     |
 |--------------------------|----------------------------------------------|----------|---------------------------------------------|